wlh18/html-css-1/README.md

 <button style="color:blue;font-size:12px">Button Text</button>
 ```

 2. **Internal CSS** - Internal CSS is when CSS written inside of the `<style>` tag of an HTML document.
+This `<style>` tag should be written inside of the `<head>` tag of the html.
 Internal CSS can bloat a file and make it more difficult to comprehend, and is consequently not considered best-practice.

 Internal CSS Example:
 ```html